awsdocs/aws-cloudtrail-user-guide/doc_source/create-kms-key-policy-for-cloudtrail.md

 ## Granting encrypt permissions<a name="create-kms-key-policy-for-cloudtrail-encrypt"></a>

 **Example Allow CloudTrail to encrypt logs on behalf of specific accounts**
 CloudTrail needs explicit permission to use the KMS key to encrypt logs on behalf of specific accounts\.
-To specify an account, add the following required statement to your KMS key policy and replace *myBucketName*, *account\-id*, *region*, and *trailName* with the appropriate values for your configuration\.
+To specify an account, add the following required statement to your KMS key policy and replace *account\-id*, *region*, and *trailName* with the appropriate values for your configuration\.
 You can add additional account IDs to the `EncryptionContext` section to enable those accounts to use CloudTrail to use your KMS key to encrypt log files\.
 As a security best practice, add an `aws:SourceArn` condition key to the KMS key policy for a trail\.
 The IAM global condition key `aws:SourceArn` helps ensure that CloudTrail uses the KMS key only for a specific trail or trails\.

 ```